 - It is a course required for high school graduation under Michigan's High School Content Expectations law; or

 - It is a course designed with the express intent to prepare students for college-level course work.

 - A maximum of 30 credits of developmental courses can be used to determine enrollment level for financial aid purposes.

 - Once a student has attempted 30 developmental credits, he/she is not eligible to receive aid for developmental courses in future semesters.

 - If a student enrolls in a developmental course after attempting 30 developmental credits, financial aid award(s) will be adjusted and the student will be responsible for any balance due for the ineligible course.

 - The rule applies whether or not the student received aid for earlier enrollment in these courses.

-- For additional information on development courses, click -->HERE<--.
+- For additional information on developmental courses, click -->HERE<--.

-- REMEMBER – The Financial Aid Office will send important, time-sensitive information to you via your GRCC student email.
-It is important that you check you student email on a regular basis to make sure you receive all information in a timely manner.
+- REMEMBER: The Financial Aid Office will send important, time-sensitive information to you via your GRCC student email.
+It is important that you check your student email on a regular basis to make sure you receive all information in a timely manner.